rspadim/NNS-RPY2-ScikitLearn/README.md

 NNS-RPY2-ScikitLearn
 ============
-NNS RPY2  is a python package (pipy) that create a Scikit-Learn interface to NNS library (developed in R) with RPY2 package.
+NNS RPY2  is a python package (pipy) that create a Scikit-Learn interface to NNS library (NNS: Nonlinear Nonparametric Statistics, developed in R) with RPY2 package.

 This project is a beta version, classifier and regressor classes are exported to user.